To explore the safety and efficacy of daily doses of celecoxib + valacyclovir in thetreatment of patients with prolonged symptoms caused by COVID-19.

 6. A diagnosis of ME/CFS prior to January 2020.

-Sub-I might confound results or interfere with the patient's ability to comply with
+or Sub-I might confound results or interfere with the patient's ability to comply

-higher); angina or other evidence of significant coronary artery disease; clinically
+or higher); angina or other evidence of significant coronary artery disease;

-significant cardiac rhythm or conduction abnormality or anticipation of bypass or
+clinically significant cardiac rhythm or conduction abnormality or anticipation of

 9. Acute non-COVID systemic infection (e.g., HIV, hepatitis) or other active viral or